pranavks/todo-app-react/README.md

-A Todo app made with React, having functions like Add Todo, Mark Todo as Done, Delete Todo, Filter Todos based on completion status.
+A todo app made with React, with features like add todos, mark todo as done, delete todo, filter todos based on status, localstorage data save.

 View it here : https://pranavks.github.io/todo-app-react/